Indra-Jayadi/Online-Food-Prediction/README.md

 # Project Online Food Prediction

-This project was created by following an existing course, this project contains how to create Online Food Prediction
+This project was created by following an existing course, this project contains how to create an Online Food Prediction

 # About

-Mentee assigment from ibm advance AI @infinite learning task completion of making online food prediction
+Mentee assignment from IBM advance AI @infinite learning task completion of making online food prediction

 ## Mentee Info